githubtraining/example-rebase-orphan-branch/README.md

 ![After First Rebase](after-first-rebase.png)

-We now have the `feature` branch added onto the end of the `combined` branch.
-But we still need the two commits at the end of the `master` branch to be added onto the `combined` branch.
-Let's do that by rebasing master onto combined with `rebased --onto`:
+The feature branch is now added to the end of the combined branch.
+The two commits at the end of the master branch need to be added onto the combined branch.
+Do that by rebasing master onto combined with `rebased --onto`:

 `git rebase --onto feature combined master`